kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 responses would receive less bandwidth in case the bottleneck exists between the server and the intermediary.

-### HTTP/1.x Origins
+### HTTP/1.x Back ends

 It is common for CDN infrastructure to support different HTTP versions on the front end and back end.
-For instance, the client-facing edge might support HTTP/2 and HTTP/3 while communication to origin servers is done using HTTP/1.1.
-Unlike with connection coalescing, the CDN will "de-mux" requests into discrete connections to the origin.
+For instance, the client-facing edge might support HTTP/2 and HTTP/3 while communication to back end servers is done using HTTP/1.1.
+Unlike with connection coalescing, the CDN will "de-mux" requests into discrete connections to the back end.
 As HTTP/1.1 and older do not support priorities there is no immediate fairness issue in protocol.
-However, origin servers MAY still use client headers for request scheduling.
-Origins SHOULD only schedule based on client priority information where that information can be scoped to individual clients.
-Authentication and other session information may provide this linkability.
+However, back end servers MAY still use client headers for request scheduling.
+Back end servers SHOULD only schedule based on client priority information where that information can be scoped to individual end clients.
+Authentication and other session information might provide this linkability.

 ### Intentional Introduction of Unfairness